 Double bottom patterns can be discerned within charts that are intra-day, daily, weekly, monthly, yearly and longer-term.
 The two lows should be distinct.
 According to technical analysts or “chartists,” the second bottom can be rounded while the first should be distinct and sharp.
 The pattern is complete when prices rise above the highest high in the formation.
 The highest high is termed the confirmation point.

-If you missed getting in on the ground floor of Nvidia early last year, don’t beat yourself up.
-In this week's Cabot Top Ten Trader, we’ve identified 10 new trades that could hand you Nvidia-like profits and then some.
+If you missed getting in on the ground floor of Tesla, don’t beat yourself up.
+In this week's Cabot Top Ten Trader, we’ve identified 10 new trades that could hand you Tesla-like profits and then some.
 But you’ll need to act quickly as all of them are at the tipping points of breakouts and could double or even triple your money in the blink of an eye!Get more details now.

 Typically, a double bottom’s volume is greater on the left of the bottom than on the right.
 Volume usually is downward as the pattern forms and accelerates as the pattern hits its lows.
 Volume increases again when the pattern completes, punching through the confirmation point.